tgc-bot/FourAcesContracts/Membership.md

     13. Awards MAY have certain benefits, for example (but not necessarily):

-        7. Presence: one free daily lottery entrance
+        7. Free lottery entrances,

-        8. Suffience: two free daily lottery entrances

-        9. Excellence: one free weekly lottery, and two free daily entrances.
+        8. Additional chips credited over the Discord server.

 6. M.O.A. staff do not have explicit rights over Casino Staff members.

 7. The M.O.A.
-MAY NOT be ordered or vetoed *to* perform any action by Casino Management
+SHALL NOT be ordered or vetoed *to* perform any action by Casino Management

 8. The M.O.A.
 MAY be blocked such that it MUST NOT issue a citation by